 You see, the Person who gave the greatest gift ever given is the God.
 He's also a loving God.
-But that's not all.
+But there's more.
 According to John 3:16...

 C. He is a generous God.
 How generous?
 "For God so loved the world that He gave His one and only Son."